No BS Czech: Instrumental Case

 For example:

-Real-World Instrumental ExamplesBack to top
+Real-World Instrumental Case ExamplesBack to top

 If you live in Prague, some bus and tram stops use locative case: